 Based on the lithology observed at the boring locations, weathered limestone and marl materials are present at relatively shallow depths.
 It is our opinion that marl and the limestone mass may be considered as Stable Rock.
 If areas of the Marl or Limestone are highly weathered, we recommend that those materials be classified as Type A materials.
-The FAT CLAY/FAT CLAY WITH SAND materials encountered at this site may generally be classified as Type B soils.
-If the FAT CLAY/FAT CLAY WITH SAND soils become wet or submerged, they should be classified as Type C soils.
-The CLAYEY SAND soils encountered at this site should be classified as Type C soils.
+The SANDY FAT CLAY materials encountered at this site may generally be classified as Type B soils.
+If the SANDY FAT CLAY soils become wet or submerged, they should be classified as Type C soils.
+The CLAYEY SAND, CLAYEY SAND WITH GRAVEL, AND CLAYEY GRAVEL WITH SAND soils encountered at this site should be classified as Type C soils.
+WEATHERED LIMESTONE should be Type A soil.
+If unweathered limestone is encountered, it may be considered Stable Rock.